30 March 2026

 • clearly outline roles and responsibilities of public servants and organisational leaders in the Public Sector, what may be a breach of the Code and how to speak up to raise concerns about possible wrongdoing.

-The standards and guidance are framed around the public service values and principles set out in the Public Service Act 2020.
+The standards are grouped around the public service values and principles and together they form the framework for how we work.

 1. Public service agencies (departments, departmental agencies, interdepartmental executive boards, interdepartmental ventures) and Crown agents

-2. Crown entities (other than Crown agents and excluding tertiary education institutions and school boards of trustees, and Crown Research Institutes and their subsidiaries)
+2. Crown entities (other than Crown agents and excluding tertiary education institutions and school boards or trustees, and Crown Research Institutes and their subsidiaries)

 3. Companies named in Schedule 4A of the Public Finance Act 1989, and